I’ve been using the Acer Swift X 14 for the last two weeks and I’m sharing my thoughts on it in this article.

 This needs further calibration, as the Gamma and White Point are skewed badly out of the box.
 Once calibrated, the panel ends up well balanced in luminosity and colors, with acceptable DeltaE variations in the lower corners.

-I will also mention that this is a 60 Hz panel with slow response times, so if you’re heavily considering this for its gaming abilities, you might want to lean towards one of the portable gaming laptops with a 144Hz display (such as the Predator Triton 300 or the Zephyrus G14), or better yet one of the full-size 15-inch gaming laptops with even faster screens.
+portable gaming laptops with a higher-refresh display (such as the Predator Triton 300 or the Zephyrus G14), or better yet one of the full-size 15-inch gaming laptops with even faster screens.

 Hardware and performance